Patents

 Bria-OTS™

 On February 27, 2017, BriaCell™ filed an international patent application under the Patent Cooperation Treaty (PCT) to further expand its intellectual property portfolio underlying the Company’s current and anticipated pipeline of whole-cell cancer immunotherapeutics including Bria-IMT™ and Bria-OTS™.
 The PCT application (PCT/US2017/019757) claims priority to two provisional patent applications filed by the Company with the USPTO in 2016.
 It, in essence, provides the framework for additional whole-cell cancer immunotherapeutics beyond Bria-IMT™ and strategies for patient-specific selection of the most likely effective whole-cell immunotherapeutic (BriaDx™).
-The PCT application entered the National Phase in the second half of 2018 and was granted in Japan on June 21, 2021.
+The PCT application entered the National Phase in the second half of 2018 and has been granted in Japan, Australia, New Zealand, and the US.